-- Students placing into higher level language courses may still qualify for the certificate by substituting EAS-prefixed and cognate courses for language work.
+- Students placing into higher-level language courses may still qualify for the certificate by substituting EAS-prefixed and cognate courses for language work.
 Such exceptions will be made in consultation with the EAS Director of Undergraduate Studies.

-> - Courses taken abroad in summer language programs (i.e. Princeton in Beijing or Princeton in Ishikawa) or over the course of a semester or year at other institutions may count towards certificate requirements.
+- Courses taken abroad in summer language programs (i.e. Princeton in Beijing or Princeton in Ishikawa) or over the course of a semester or year at other institutions may count towards certificate requirements.
 However, pre-approval for such coursework must be obtained from the EAS Director of Undergraduate Studies.

-> - As a stand-alone, the Independent Work should be no less than 20-25 pages.
+- as a stand-alone, must be no less than 20-25 pages, double-spaced.

 - may have either a humanities or social science methodological orientation.

 - should aim at producing new knowledge and generating creative ideas through careful research and reflection.